 Our graduates consistently exceed the national and state average pass rate on the licensure exam for physical therapist assistants.
 Many of them are offered jobs at the clinics they were assigned for their practicum.
 In addition, graduates have found work in:

 - Public health agencies

 - Home health agencies

 After your career is underway, you can further develop expertise in specialized areas such as sports medicine, pediatrics or geriatrics right here at Broward College.
 Continuing education courses are available to enhance your skill set.
 In addition, PT Assistants may secure faculty positions in state colleges or private institutions as instructors in PT Assistant programs.
 They may even qualify for the position of a program director or department head of a PTA program if they have advanced their education.
-In addition, the American Physical Therapy Association offers PTAs the opportunity to pursue a Certificate of Advanced Proficiency in a variety of practice areas.

 If you’re interested in the field of physical therapist assisting, you should: